kineticstoolkit/kineticstoolkit_doc/src/filters_smooth_savgol.md

 ## Deriving TimeSeries

 Heavily quantized signals are often difficult to derive because they contain lots of plateaus that, once derived, are transformed into series of spikes.
-For instance, let's see how deriving a quantized signal works without filtering, using [ktk.filters.deriv](api/ktk.filters.deriv.rst):
+For instance, let's see how deriving a quantized signal works without filtering, using {{ktk_filters_deriv}}:

 ```{code-cell} ipython3
 derived = ktk.filters.deriv(ts)